ben-du-pont/IML-Projects/README.md

-# Introduction to machine learning - Four projects
+# Introduction to machine learning projects

 This repository consists of four projects that were part of the Introduction to Machine Learning lecture given by Prof. Dr. Andreas Krause and Prof. Dr. Fan Yang at ETH Zurich in spring semester 2023.
 These projects counted for 30% of the final grade of the course, and the remaining 70% was a final written exam.
 Full details of the course can be found on the official [webpage](https://las.inf.ethz.ch/teaching/introml-s23).

-The projects were done in groups of up to 3 students, and the entire code in this repository was written by [Benjamin Dupont](https://github.com/ben-du-pont) and [Mateo Hamel](https://github.com/hamelmateo).
+The projects were done in groups of up to 3 students, and the entire code in this repository was written by our group consisting of [Benjamin Dupont](https://github.com/ben-du-pont) and [Mateo Hamel](https://github.com/hamelmateo).
 The code was written in Python and used libraries such as numpy, pandas, scikit-learn, and pytorch, sometimes using a base template provided by the course staff.

 ## Summary of Projects